Barcode Xpress for Java v14.0 - Updated

 Read Barcodes

-Please refer to the How to Build and Run Samples section below for information on building the sample.
+Please refer to the Build and Run Samples section below for information on building the sample.

 Barcode Xpress for Java has the following sample to get you started: